Qiskit/platypus/docs/deployments.md

 ### Live branch previews
 As part of our continuous integration infrastructure, every pull request that passes the build process, receives a dedicated URL from [Heroku review apps](https://devcenter.heroku.com/articles/github-integration-review-apps).
-This allows the team to have a live, branch previews, making it easier for the team to share links and review changes as necessary.
+This allows the team to have live, branch previews, making it easier for the team to share links and review changes as necessary.
 You can preview your working branch at `https://platypus-preview-pr-<pull-request-number>.herokuapp.com/`.